 - “Don’t rush through middle school mathematics; master Algebra I by sophomore year.”

-As there is a single mathematics pathway, all students in Aspire Public Schools go from Math 8 in 8th grade to Algebra 1 in 9th grade.
+As there is a single mathematics pathway, all students in Aspire Public Schools go from Math 8 in 8th grade to IM I in 9th grade.

 A student placement metric is not used as the Aspire Public Schools mathematics pathway dictates that all 8th grade students enroll in Algebra 1 in 9th grade.
 Assessments will be used to determine how to best support 9th graders in Algebra 1.
 These measures may include: